Slave ship: Sailors and crew

 In the 18th and early 19th centuries, the sailors on slave ships were often poorly paid and subject to brutal discipline and treatment.
-Furthermore, a crew mortality rate of around 20% was expected during a voyage, with sailors dying as a result of disease, flogging or slave uprisings.
+Furthermore, a crew mortality rate of around 20% was expected during a voyage, with sailors dying as a result of disease, flogging, or slave uprisings.
 While conditions for the crew were far better than those of the slaves, they remained harsh and contributed to a high death rate.
-Sailors often had to live and sleep without shelter on the open deck for the entirety of the Atlantic voyage as the space below deck was occupied by slaves.
+Sailors often had to live and sleep without shelter on the open deck for the entirety of the Atlantic voyage, as the space below deck was occupied by slaves.

 Disease, specifically malaria and yellow fever, was the most common cause of death among sailors.
-A high crew mortality rate on the return voyage was in the captain's interests as it reduced the number of sailors who had to be paid on reaching the home port.
+A high crew mortality rate on the return voyage was in the captain's interests, as it reduced the number of sailors who had to be paid on reaching the home port.
 Crew members who survived were frequently cheated out of their wages on their return.

 These aspects of the slave trade were widely known; the notoriety of slave ships amongst sailors meant those joining slave ship crews did so through coercion or because they could find no other employment.
 This was often the case for sailors who had spent time in prison.

-It is known that black sailors were among the crews of British slave ships.
+Black sailors are known to have been among the crews of British slave ships.
 These men came from Africa or the Caribbean, or were British-born.
 Dozens of individuals have been identified by researchers from surviving records.
-However knowledge of this is incomplete as many captains did not record the ethnicity of crew members in their ship's muster roll.
+Knowledge of this is incomplete, though, as many captains did not record the ethnicity of crew members in their ship's muster roll.
 African men (and occasionally African women) also served as translators.